All Episodes

 Every fiat currency in history has gone to zero.

-Uh against Bitcoin, I'm I'm betting on Bitcoin.
+Against Bitcoin, I'm betting on Bitcoin.

 I'm betting on gold.

-Um, for the simple fact that it there's again, not an unlimited number of it.
+I'm betting on silver for the simple fact that there's, again, not an unlimited number of it.

 And that's what money should represent.

-Um it should be finite, not unlimited.
+It should be finite, not unlimited.

-Well, assets are the Key too.
+Well, assets are the key too.

-I mean, if you can get land, really is a big asset owning a home.
+I mean, if you can get land, really is a big asset, owning a home.

-House values, you know, always tend to trend upwards, um, depending on you know the market and and where you're located, but usually there's an increase in the price of house because there's an increase in the monetary supply.
+But usually there's an increase in the price of house because there's an increase in the monetary supply.

 Where do you see gold or silver going?